 - Useful Tips & Resources

-- Final Thoughts
+- Final Verdict

 Who Should Get This

-One of my personal favorite reasons to have a good ski backpack is the ability to take along enough water and food for an entire ski day.
+One of my favorite reasons to have a good ski backpack is the ability to take along enough water and food for an entire ski day.
 If conditions are really nice, I never like going inside the lodge if I don’t have to.

-You can carry an avalanche beacon in the pack, and many backcountry models also have features like airbags that can keep you safe in the event of an avalanche or other accident.
+You can carry an avalanche beacon in the pack.
+Many backcountry models also have features like airbags that can keep you safe in the event of an avalanche or other accident.
 You can also carry a first aid kit, survival supplies, and other essentials in your pack.